Sinking of Prince of Wales and Repulse: The Japanese air attack

 Another torpedo attack was carried out by 26 Betty bombers of the Kanoya Air Group at approximately 12:20, and Prince of Wales was hit by another three torpedoes on her starboard side (some historical accounts state four hits, but the 2007 survey of the hull showed there had been only three); one at the very bow, one opposite B main gun turret, and one abaft Y turret which not only punctured the hull but bent the outer starboard propeller shaft inboard and over the inner shaft, stopping it instantly.

 At the same time as this last torpedo attack commenced against Prince of Wales, planes from the Kanoya Air Group also attacked Repulse from both starboard and port.
-Repulse, which had dodged 19 torpedoes so far, was caught in an anvil attack and was hit on the port side by one torpedo.
+Repulse, which had dodged 19 torpedoes so far, was caught in a 'hammer and anvil' attack (or pincer attack) and was hit on the port side by one torpedo.
 Within minutes, further attacks resulted in at least three more torpedoes striking Repulse.
-She had been hit seriously and Captain William Tennant soon ordered the crew overboard; Repulse listed heavily to port over a period of about six minutes and finally rolled over and sank stern first at 12:33 with heavy casualties.
+She had been hit seriously and Captain William Tennant soon ordered the crew overboard; Repulse listed heavily to port over a period of about six minutes and finally rolled over and sank stern-first at 12:33 with heavy casualties.

-Prince of Wales was now under power by only one propeller shaft but was still able to fire at a high-level bombing attack which commenced at 12:41 hours, although only with S1 and S2 5.25 inch turrets.
+Prince of Wales was now under power by only one propeller shaft, but was still able to fire at a high-level bombing attack which commenced at 12:41, although only with S1 and S2 5.25 inch turrets.
 Although most of the bombs straddled her, one bomb penetrated her deck amidships.
 This bomb penetrated the upper deck and exploded amongst the wounded gathered in the Cinema Flat beneath, causing extensive casualties.
 Soon Prince of Wales started to capsize to port (even though she had taken more torpedo hits to starboard) and HMS Express came alongside to take off the wounded and non-fighting crew.
-The order to abandon ship was then given and soon after Prince of Wales rolled over to port, floated for a brief moment upside down, and then sank stern first at 13:18.
+The order to abandon ship was then given and soon after Prince of Wales rolled over to port, floated for a brief moment upside down, and then sank stern-first at 13:18.
 As she rolled over, she scraped Express, lying close alongside taking off survivors, with her bilge keel, and very nearly took the destroyer down with her.
 The rumbling sound of the attacks was heard in Singapore.